 Everyone knew everyone here [inner city of Lahore].
 We knew each other since generations.
 Now there are many people who live in our neighborhood.
 Neither we know them.
 Nor they know us.
 They come from Shakargarh and Narowal and Khyber Pakhtunkhwa.
 They do not know how to adjust to city life.
 They do not know how to behave in a city.
 They are totally strangers.

-The residents of the inner city Lahore often complain against the migrants.
+The residents of the(Walled City/Old Lahore) inner city Lahore often complain against the migrants.
 Another report from an interviewee points to locals’ view of migrants in Lahore.

 The migrants from Narowal are responsible for filth in our mohalla (neighborhood).
 They do not know the value of our mohalla.
 They do not know our customs.
 They do not keep the streets clean.
 Since they are living here, the shape of our mohalla has become worse.